Vicente Cerna y Cerna: Battle of La Arada

 Salvadorian president Doroteo Vasconcelos granted asylum to many Guatemalan liberals, among which was José Francisco Barrundia who started a newspaper to attack Carrera's conservative regime.
 Vasconcelos also supplied money and weapons and supported for a whole year the rebels of "La Montaña" in the east of Guatemala.
-By the en of 1850, Vasconcelos grew tired of the slow war against Guatemala and decided to act openly.
+By the end of 1850, Vasconcelos grew tired of the slow war against Guatemala and decided to act openly.
 Then, he started a liberal crusade against the conservative regime of Guatemala and invited Honduras and Nicaragua to join; however, only Honduran president Juan Lindo accepted to join the invasion.
 Meanwhile, in Guatemala, where they well aware of Vasconcelos' plans, president Paredes made the necessary preparations for an invasion and archbishop Francisco de Paula García Peláez asked his archdioceses to pray for peace.

 On 4 January 1851, in Ocotepeque met the presidents from Honduras and El Salvador, to seal the alliance against Guatemala.
 The Salvadorian forces were four thousand men well equipped and with artillery support, while the Honduras forces were two thousand men.
 The main force settled in Metapán, as this place was close to all three countries.